Between the ages of 8 to 14, confidence levels in girls drop by 30%.

 The Confidence Code for Girls

 Then, I added the book, The Confidence Code for Girls: Taking Risks, Messing Up, & Becoming Your Amazingly Imperfect, Totally Powerful Self to our family collection.
-We all need encouragement and inspiration from time to time.
-This book for girls ages 8-12 is loaded with activities, stories, and ideas that boost confidence.
+We all need encouragement and inspiration at times.
+This book, designed for girls ages 8-12, is packed with activities, stories, and ideas that help boost confidence.

 Additionally, the authors of The Confidence Code for Girls, Katty Kay and Claire Shipman, shared ideas to boost confidence in a 2018 New York Times article.
 The good news is that confidence can be nurtured and developed, even during the tween and teen years.
 But this requires getting comfortable with risk and failure.
 Kay and Shipman suggest parents support their daughters in the following ways.